 - Draw Homework 2 - When we fold a shape in half and one half covers the other half, and we can say that the shape is symmetrical.
 And the fold line is the axis to see if it is the same on both sides.

 - Correct It Homework 3 - Imagine folding this picture along the dotted line.
 Answer: The two sides will not match up exactly.
-The dotted line is not a line of symmetry.
+The dotted line is not the fixed half.

 Every different type of skill is broken into its own practice worksheets for you.